pwbriggs/music-assistant.github.io/docs/installation.md

 MA requires a 64bit Operating System and a minimum of 2GB of RAM on the physical device or the container (physical devices are recommended to have 4GB+ if they are running anything else)

-## Primary installation method: Home Assistant Integration Installation

-Using [HAOS](https://developers.home-assistant.io/docs/operating-system/).
-Go to the [Home Assistant Integration](integration/installation.md) page and follow the instructions there which will install the integration and the server (as an addon).

-## Secondary installation method: Home Assistant Add-on Manual Installation
+## Primary installation method: Home Assistant Add-on Manual Installation

 Using [HAOS](https://developers.home-assistant.io/docs/operating-system/).
 If you dont need the HA Integration but want to run the Music Assistant Server then install the Music Assistant Add-on manually: